Insecticide: RNA interference

 RNA interference (RNAi) uses segments of RNA to fatally silence crucial insect genes.
-In 2024 two uses of RNAi have been registered by the authorities for use: Genetic modification of a crop to introduce a gene coding for an RNAi fragment, and spraying double stranded RNA fragments onto a field.
+In 2024 two uses of RNAi have been registered by the authorities for use: Genetic modification of a crop to introduce a gene coding for an RNAi fragment and spraying double stranded RNA fragments onto a field.
 Monsanto introduced the trait DvSnf7 which expresses a double-stranded RNA transcript containing a 240 bp fragment of the WCR Snf7 gene of the Western Corn Rootworm.
 GreenLight Biosciences introduced Ledprona, a formulation of double stranded RNA as a spray for potato fields.
 It targets the essential gene for proteasome subunit beta type-5 (PSMB5) in the Colorado potato beetle.

 Spider toxins

 Spider venoms contain many, often hundreds, of insecticidally active toxins.
 Many are proteins that attack the nervous system of the insect.
 Vestaron introduced for agricultural use a spray formulation of GS-omega/kappa-Hxtx-Hv1a (HXTX), derived from the venom of the Australian blue mountain funnel web spider (Hadronyche versuta).
-HXTX acts by allosterically (site II) modifying the nicotinic acetylcholine receptor (IRAC group 32).
+HXTX acts by allosterically modifying the nicotinic acetylcholine receptor (IRAC group 32).

 Entomopathic bacteria

 Entomopathic bacteria can be mass-produced.
-The most widely used is Bacillus thuringiensis (B.t.), used since decades.
+The most widely used is Bacillus thuringiensis (B.t.), used commercially since 1938.
 There are several strains used with different applications against lepidoptera, coleoptera and diptera.
 Also used are Lysinibacillus sphaericus, Burkholderia spp, and Wolbachia pipientis.
 Avermectins and spinosyns are bacterial metabolites, mass-produced by fermentation and used as insecticides.
 The toxins from B.t. have been incorporated into plants through genetic engineering.